xyth0rn/NCTU_DigitalLab_Mario/GameCal_devlog.md

   -the ROM accessing part: 25MHz.

-the jump and fall function:
+the jump and fall(gravity system) function:

    1.written in finite state machine.
    (draw the state graph)
+   2. gravity system means that the character will fall if there's no blocking object below it.